NickshihU7/EE6470/Midterm/README.md

 			return true;
 		}

-	And we'll get a more accurate simulated time of the entire system.
+	And we finally get a more accurate simulated time of the entire system.

-		Simulated time:
+		Simulated time: 128885768212 ns